7 Helpful Tips on How to Roll Rs in Spanish Like a Native Speaker

 Not sure where to start?
 Check out the Celia Cruz song “Rie y llora.”

-Throughout the song, Cruz uses the word rie (laugh) nearly a dozen times, making it a great way to practice that trilled r sound over and over again!
-This song is also a good place to start because rolling your r’s at the beginning of a word (like rie) can be easier than rolling it on the middle.
+Throughout the song, Cruz uses the word ríe (laugh) nearly a dozen times, making it a great way to practice that trilled r sound over and over again!
+This song is also a good place to start because rolling your r’s at the beginning of a word (like ríe) can be easier than rolling it in the middle.

-You’ll also hear the hard r sound at many other moments in the song, such as the words agarrate (hold on), relativo (relative), recordar (to remember) and ritmo (rhythm).
+You’ll also hear the hard r sound at many other moments in the song, such as the words agárrate (hold on), recordar (to remember) and ritmo (rhythm).

 Tongue twisters—or trabalenguas in Spanish—are a fantastic way to work on your pronunciation.
 You can find lots of great tongue twisters for practicing specific sounds.